Buying an Affordable Home in Raleigh

 Are you thinking about buying a home?

 Purchasing a home is probably the biggest investment you will make.
 Before you buy a home, there are several things you will need to learn.
 The first step in making a sound investment is to learn about the home buying process.
 The City requires a Homeownership Class Certificate to participate in its homebuyer assistance programs.
 In addition to a class, you can educate yourself by accessing the free information at the Department of Housing and Urban Development and Fannie Mae.
-The City has three homebuyer programs which are detailed below.
+The City has a Homebuyer Program which is detailed below.